 Jean Massieu (1772-1846) was a pioneering Deaf educator at the famous school for the Deaf in Paris, France, where Laurent Clerc was one of his pupils.

-Granville Redmond (1871-1935), an American landscape painter, was an occasional actor for his friend Charlie Chaplin.
+Granville Redmond (1871-1935): an American landscape painter, was an occasional actor with his friend/actor Charlie Chaplin.

 Erastus Smith (1787-1837) commonly known as "Deaf Smith" is a famous American deaf person for his significant role as a scout, soldier, spy and hero in the Texas Revolution.

-Douglas Tilden (1860-1935) was a world-famous American sculptor.
+Douglas Tilden (1860-1935) was a world-famous American sculptor, known as the "Michelangelo of the West."
 Tilden became deaf at the age of four and attended the California School for the Deaf in Berkeley, California.